mtwteam/laravel-migrations-check/README.md

 - uses: mtwteam/laravel-migrations-check@v1
   with:
     openai_token: ${{ secrets.OPENAI_TOKEN }}
-    context: "We use MySQL 8.4, big tables are: events, orders."
+    context: We use MySQL 8.4, big tables are: events, orders.
 ```